TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 83/Psalms 83.8.md

 ---

-Assyria also is joined with them; They have helped the children of Lot. {{Selah
+Assyria also is joined with them.
+They have helped the children of Lot.
+Selah.